supermarkion/LintCode/README.md

 *  When we construct a tree node, we should perform Clone method to aviod pass-by-value issue.

-*  After three days travel, I am totally tired, and reboot to a new life.

 *  The node copy/sepeter template is in **Copy List with Random Pointer.cpp**.

 *  Use & at parameter of function to make sure it can be updated all the time.